TNTian/Python-ASCII-art-generator/README.md

 # Python-ASCII-art-generator
-ASCII art generator for Python beginner's interest
+This is ASCII art generator for Python beginner's interest, a very basic Python mini project.
+I am learning Python.
+Many comments in code.